-Counselling and Therapy services based in Brighton and Hove
+Counselling and Psychotherapy services based in Brighton and Hove

 People often seek counselling when facing a particular crisis, feeling overwhelmed, stressed, unable to cope alone or when dealing with significant life changes.

-Experienced counsellor working in private practice Brighton & Hove, Sussex
+Experienced therapist working in private practice Brighton & Hove, Sussex

 I offer supportive, one-to one, confidential counselling on a long or short term basis.
 My approach always focusses on you and your needs – this can be discussed in an assessment session.
 More information can be found on the About Me page.

 The relationship between the client and therapist is the key to progress and making changes and this needs to work for you.
 Therefore, it may be important for you to meet with more than one counsellor to find the right fit.
 You might also find my article When is the right time to see a counsellor? useful to help you understand the therapeutic process.